ilyavazhenin/ilyavazhenin/README.md

 with a 9+ years of project, product and resource management xp in the past.
 Yep, that's how I ended up in this situation! :D

 While been working in IT companies that build products and services, I was always passionate about how things really works inside.
-Now I focus on swtching from managing to developing frontend apps.
-As I have a good base to start, I'm wondering will it work out for me to become a Tech or Team lead in the future after my career pivot!
+And one day, I'm going to swtch from managing to developing frontend apps (sorry, not right now, want to build couple of more pet projects).
+As I have a good base to start, I'm wondering will it work out for me to become a Tech or Team lead in the future after my career pivot and going through developer's path!

 * 🌍  I'm based in Izhevsk, Russia.
 * ✉️  You can contact me at [https://t.me/ilyavazhenin](mailto:https://t.me/ilyavazhenin)